blase147/todo-list-peer-review/README.md

 - CSS
 - Javascript

-- Technologies used
+# Technologies used
---GitHub
+- GitHub
---Visual Studio Code
+- Visual Studio Code
---GitBash
+- GitBash
---Webpack
+- Webpack

-## Getting Started
+# Getting Started

 To get a local copy up and running follow these simple example steps.